cesar-moya/cesar-moya.github.io/_posts/2021-03-07-motorizing-standup-desk-atmega328p.md

 Final product (soldered) should look like this:
 ![all-connected.jpg](/assets/images/motorizing-standup-desk-atmega328p/all-connected.jpg){:class="img-responsive"}

-Note: I didn't create a circuit diagram for this yet, I might do it and upload it later, if you feel you absolutely need it before I do, please leave a comment and I'll get back to you.
+Note: I didn't think it was necessary to create another circuit diagram for this, if you absolutely need it let me know in the comments.

-## STEP 4: Enclosure
+## STEP 5: Enclosure

 Same steps as on my previous post, but I wanted to show a picture before closing up!
 ![slim-fit.jpg](/assets/images/motorizing-standup-desk-atmega328p/slim-fit.jpg){:class="img-responsive"}